 - Submit a CU Application for Loans and Work-study to 107 Low Library.

-- Electroincally submit Promissory Notes to the Direct Loan Servicing Center for either a Stafford or Graduate Plus loans (or both) here.
+- Electronically submit Promissory Notes to the Direct Loan Servicing Center for either a Stafford or Graduate Plus loans (or both) here.

 - Complete your Entrance Counseling here.

-Beginning with the 2010-2011 academic year, Columbia University will provide federal student loan funding through the William D. Ford Federal Direct Loan Program.
+Columbia University provides federal student loan funding through the William D. Ford Federal Direct Loan Program.
 Student loan borrowers will acquire loan proceeds from the Department of Education.
-Private lenders will no longer provide student federal loan financing.
-Student Financial Services provides a list of suggested lenders for those interested in non-federal educational loans.
+Private lenders no longer provide student federal loan financing.
+Student Financial Services provides a list of suggested lenders for those interested in non-federal educational loans (i.e., private loans).
 Please read the disclosure information on these pages carefully.
 For the Direct Loan program, you will need to provide a Master Promissory Note (MPN) for the Stafford loan(s) and a Promissory Note for the Direct Graduate Plus loan.
 Additionally, Entrance Counseling is also required for all Direct Federal loan borrowers.
 These requirements can be fulfilled online at StudentLoans.gov.
 Federal Perkins Loans are institutionally administered; Master Promissory Notes can be completed online via SSOL.

 You may log into Student Services Online and determine if GSAS has received your FAFSA.
 This information can be found under "Document Tracking".
 Your Federal Student Aid Report (SAR) should list Columbia's federal school code (002707).
 If the code has been listed on your FAFSA, then it is very likely your application has been sent to Columbia University.